ArnaoutLab/diversity/README.md

 ## Similarity-sensitive diversity

 In addition to being sensitive to frequency, it often makes sense to account for similarity in a diversity measure.
 For example, a community of two different types of rodents may be considered less diverse than a community where one of the rodent species was replaced by the same number of individuals of a bird species.
-[Reeve et al.](https://arxiv.org/abs/1404.6520) and [Leinster and Cobbold](https://doi.org/10.1890/10-2402.1) present a general mathematically rigorous way of incorporating similarity measures into Hill's framework.
-The result is a family of similarity-sensitive diversity indices parameterized by the same viewpoint parameter as well as the similarity function used for the species in the meta- or subcommunities of interest.
+[Leinster and Cobbold](https://doi.org/10.1890/10-2402.1) and [Reeve et al.](https://arxiv.org/abs/1404.6520) present a general mathematically rigorous way of incorporating similarity measures into Hill's framework, resulting in what we refer to as the LCR framework or simply LCR.
+LCR describes a family of similarity-sensitive diversity indices parameterized by the same viewpoint parameter as well as the similarity function used for the species in the meta- or subcommunities of interest.
 These similarity-sensitive diversity measures account for both the pairwise similarity between all species and their frequencies.

 ## Rescaled diversity indices

-In addition to the diversity measures introduced by Reeve et al, we also included two new rescaled measures $\hat{\rho}$ and $\hat{\beta}$, as well as their metacommunity counterparts.
+In addition to the diversity measures introduced by [Reeve et al.](https://arxiv.org/abs/1404.6520), we also included two new rescaled measures $\hat{\rho}$ and $\hat{\beta}$, as well as their metacommunity counterparts.
 The motivation for introducing these measures is that $\rho$ can become very large if the number of subcommunities is large.
 Similarly, $\beta$ can become very small in this case.
 The rescaled versions are designed so that they remain of order unity even when there are lots of subcommunities.

 ## One package to rule them all